missionpinball/mpf-docs/sound/tracks.rst

   sound_loop tracks must be loaded in memory (streaming sounds are not supported).
 Sound loop tracks use :doc:`sound_loop_sets </config/sound_loop_sets>` which are special groups of :doc:`sounds </config/sounds>` to control the playback and looping of audio files.

++ ``playlist`` - New in MPF 0.50, playlist tracks provide a comprehensive set of music playing capabilities that include named playlists (lists of sound assets), playback mode (sequential or random/shuffled), crossfades between songs/playlists, and more.
+Playlist tracks use :doc:`playlists </config/playlists>` which contain a list of :doc:`sounds </config/sounds>` (audio assets) video or audio files that can be played back sequentially or in random order and can be set to repeat or stop after all sounds have been played.

 .. note::